 If e-mail is used, it is essential to ensure that the exchange of e-mails is properly documented in the file.
-This should be done by noting the e-mail exchange (including data relating to addressee and date) in the minutes and sending them to the applicant for information with no time limit.
+This should be done by minuting the e-mail exchange (including data relating to addressee and date) and sending this to the applicant for information with no time limit.
 This ensures that the exchange is included in the public part of the file and that the applicant is aware of this.